German Chocolate Cake Frosting (Coconut Pecan Frosting)

 Use coconut sugar– You can use granulated sugar too.
 I like to use brown sugar because it tastes the best in my opinion but that does make the frosting darker.

-Add extracts– like vanilla or even maple or bourbon for a fall twist on this frosting.
+Add extracts– Like vanilla or even maple or bourbon for a Fall twist on this icing.

 Tips And Techniques

 MOST IMPORTANT TIP– Many recipes suggest adding eggs into the sugar mixture and then bring it to a boil.
-The biggest problem with that is the eggs can end up cooking and you will end up with bits of scrambled eggs in the frosting.
+The biggest problem with that is the eggs can end up cooking and you will end up with bits of scrambled eggs in the frosting, which is awful.
 However, if you temper the whisked eggs withe hot sugar mixture away from direct heat, the eggs will not scramble.
 Do not omit this step!!

-Evaporated milk vs. condensed milk– I use full fat evaporated milk because condensed milk has added sugars and that makes the frosting sickly sweet.
+Evaporated milk vs. Condensed milk– You must use full fat evaporated milk because condensed milk has added sugars and that makes the frosting sickly sweet.

 Pecans must be toasted– To provide an enhanced nutty flavor.

-Cool completely before icing– This prevents the frosting from becoming a sticky mess.
+Cool completely before icing– This allows the icing to thicken further plus it prevents the cake from becoming a melted, sticky mess.

-Use unsalted butter– It prevents this icing from becoming too salty.
+Use unsalted butter– Because it prevents the icing from becoming too salty.

-Use sweetened shredded coconut– This enhances the flavor of the frosting and provides a great sweetness.
+Use sweetened shredded coconut– This enhances the flavor of the frosting and provides a greater sweetness.

-Don’t replace butter with shortening – Because butter is richer and more flavorful than shortening and leads to a better tasting frosting.
+Don’t replace butter with shortening – Because butter is richer and more flavorful than shortening and leads to a better overall taste.

-Quantity– This recipe is enough to fill and frost an 8 inch round cake.
+Quantity– This recipe is enough to fill and frost an 8 inch round cake or 24 cupcakes.
+Recipe can easily be doubled by doubling the quantity of all the ingredients.
+Same steps will apply.

 More Pecan Desserts